How to Choose the Best Free SEO Tools for your Business

 Keep in mind that SEO takes time.
 You won’t see improvements by following the tips in this tutorial overnight, so don’t be discouraged if your traffic doesn’t jump through the roof right away.

 Make it a practice to keep these SEO tools for your business in mind whenever you update your website, go through a redesign, or plan a new site.
-Also, keyword popularity and competitiveness changes over time, so revisit your targeted keywords periodically to see if they still draw traffic.
+Also, keyword popularity and competitiveness change over time, so revisit your targeted keywords periodically to see if they still draw traffic.

-Finally, check your analytics to learn how people are finding your site, what pages they like best, and what keywords they’re using, so you can tailor your SEO tools for your business specifically.
+Finally, check your analytics to learn how people are finding your site, what pages they like best, and what keywords they’re using so you can tailor your SEO tools for your business specifically.